-Biological Shield Cooling
+Biological Shield Cooling System

 The shield cooling system consists of cooling air circulating equipment, with two fans arranged in parallel and located in the reactor building on the top floor.
 This equipment filters the air coming into the reactor chamber from the outside.
-A distribution duct system in the reactor chamber directs the cooling air over the inside surface of the inner concrete shield and then to the fans that exhaust it to the stack.
+A distribution duct system in the reactor chamber directs the cooling air over the inner shield surface and then to the fans that exhaust it to the stack.